 - Community Spaces: Your platform must allow you to create a community and also have separate spaces for each cohort so that students can collaborate and engage with each other.

 While these are the main features to look out for, you may need other tools depending on your needs, like group assignments, peer review, and group chats.

 Now, let’s explore the best platforms you can use to create cohort-based courses.

 Thinkific has been a leader in the hosted course platform sector for many years, and the platform is known for its outstanding course creation and learner engagement features.

-Regarding cohort-based online courses, Thinkific offers the following significant features:
+For creating cohort courses, Thinkific offers the following significant features:

 - Live Classes: The platform supports live lessons through its Zoom integration.
 With it, you can schedule your live session within Thinkific, and your students can attend the session from within the course player.